tcrt/dstest/01_segmentation.md

     *   How would you refine the pretrained network on the categories of interest
     *   Any error metrics used to validate and fine-tune the model

 If you feel brave, you can give the implementation a go.
-In that case, you should create a runnable python program that can be called from the command line like this:
+In that case, you should create a jupyter notebook / colab so we can follow your process.
+You could also create a runnable python program that can be called from the command line like this (optional):
 ```bash
 $ python segment.py --url "https://randomsite.com/myimg.jpg"
 ```